-I believe shoes are the most important, yet often overlooked, essential item for day to day living.
+I believe shoes are the most important, yet often overlooked, essential item for day-to-day living.
 Add hiking to the mix of life and what goes between you and the earth becomes even more important.
 Being fitted for hiking boots is recommended.
 You can go to any REI and they will get you all set up!
 But if you’re a cheapo like me, you’ll find a pair online and maaayyybbe go into a store to try them on before buying.
-I bought a pair of Columbia hiking boots and purchased an additional insole to wear with them and I love em!
+I bought a pair of Columbia hiking boots and purchased an additional insole to wear with them and I love them!

 Socks are also super important when it comes to hiking.
 Because getting a blister when you’re 4 miles in SUCKS.
 Trust me, I know. 😉 I’ve found wool hiking socks to be the best.
 Moisture wicking helps a lot because the moisture causes friction.
-I always carry some mole skin and duck tape on me just in case.
-Mole skin can go over your hot spots or new blisters and stop the friction for you to finish your hike.
+I always carry some moleskin and duck tape on me just in case.
+Moleskin can go over your hot spots or new blisters and stop the friction for you to finish your hike.
 It’s an essential part of my hiking pack!

 Layers are one of the single most important things when you are living in Colorado.
-Forget hiking altogether for a moment, and just whenever you think “Colorado”, thank “LAYERS!”.
-The weather changes so drastically and so quickly here that you can go out in 85 degrees with shorts a t-shirt and sandals but need pants, a jacket and a beanie when you go home later that night.
+Forget hiking altogether for a moment, and just whenever you think “Colorado”, thanks “LAYERS!”.
+The weather changes so drastically and so quickly here that you can go out in 85 degrees with shorts a T-shirt and sandals but need pants, a jacket, and a beanie when you go home later that night.
 On average, the temperature jumps 40 degrees between overnight and mid-day.
 Sometimes, more!
 If we start talking about the mountains then you can make those changes even more drastic.
 With tanning whether at one minute and a blizzard the next.

 It’s better to be prepared than to be sorry.
 Having layers can be the difference between a very nice and enjoyable hike in any weather or being very miserable.

-In the summer, I wear a tank top and always bring a lighter long sleeve shirt and a raincoat.
+In the summer, I wear a tank top and always bring a light long sleeve shirt and a raincoat.
 I often wear 7/8th leggings and bring shorts when I hike in the mountains.
 Denver is insanely hot in the summers so I usually avoid outdoor rec there unless it involves getting into water.

 Water Repellent Coat

 When it comes to the kinds of hikes you do and the time of year you do them, traction becomes ever so important.
 What do I mean by traction?
 It’s additional footwear that is added to the outside of your hiking boot or shoe to give you more traction on different surfaces.
-Spring, Fall and Winter hiking can include copious amounts of snow and ice.
+Spring, Fall, and Winter hiking can include copious amounts of snow and ice.
 Additional traction like micro-spikes or crampons are often required to even be able to access certain trails.